 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
-Ethnicity/ YES Over the last two years the CCF has contributed to: Black History month Gypsy, Roma, Traveller History month Brighton Japan festival Refugee week Continued support from this fund.
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note : Actions should be directly related to the potential impacts identified.
+Age YES Over the last two years the CCF has contributed to: St Richards Community Centre - support for over 50s groups Youth Offending Service allotment support Potential support from annual grants Disability YES Last year the CCF supported the Fed of Disabled People's Jubilee tea party.
+Potential support from annual grants Ethnicity/ YES Over the last two years the CCF has contributed to: Black History month Gypsy, Roma, Traveller History month Brighton Japan festival Refugee week Continued support from this fund.
 Japan festival is a partnership of private sector groups and so would not be supported.
 Gender YES No gender specific events were supported by the budget in the last two years but there is the potential for them to apply.
 Potential support from annual grants Gender reassignment YES No trans events were supported by the budget in the last two years but there is the potential for them to apply.
 Potential support from annual grants Religion or Belief YES The CCF funds the civic commemoration of Holocaust Memorial Day - exhibition and publicity This will need to be funded from the Equalities team running costs.

-Sexual Orientation YES Over the last two years the CCF has contributed to: Brighton Bothways Bi-visibility event Pink Fringe GEMs Aids Memorial Concert Some continued support and potential support from annual grants Child Poverty NO Other groups relevant to this proposal YES A specific DV culture project was funded by CCF last year Potential support from annual grants Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) ive impacts identified across your service are areas?
+Different Groups to be included in assessment Possible positive or negative impact on group/s?
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note : Actions should be directly related to the potential impacts identified.
+Sexual Orientation YES Over the last two years the CCF has contributed to: Brighton Bothways Bi-visibility event Pink Fringe GEMs Aids Memorial Concert Some continued support and potential support from annual grants Child Poverty NO Other groups relevant to this proposal YES A specific DV culture project was funded by CCF last year Potential support from annual grants Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) ive impacts identified across your service are ce areas?
 Please explain what these might be